Vernon Watkins: Dylan Thomas and the Swansea Group

 He met Dylan Thomas, who was to be a close friend, in 1935 when Watkins had returned to a job in a bank in Swansea.
-About once a week Thomas would come to Vernon's parents' house, situated on the very top of the cliffs of the Gower peninsula.
-Vernon was the only person from whom Thomas took advice when writing poetry and he was invariably the first to read his finished work.
+About once a week Thomas would come to Watkins' parents' house, situated on the very top of the cliffs of the Gower peninsula.
+Watkins was the only person from whom Thomas took advice when writing poetry and he was invariably the first to read his finished work.
 They remained lifelong friends, despite Thomas's failure, in the capacity of best man, to turn up to the wedding of Vernon and Gwen in 1944.
+Watkins was godfather to Thomas's son Llewelyn, the others being Richard Hughes and Augustus John.

 Thomas used to laugh affectionately at his friend's gossamer-like personality and extreme sensibility.
 A story is told that one evening in Chelsea, during the war time blackout, they were walking along and Vernon tripped over something and fell to the ground.
 Thomas looked with a torch to see what the offending object was and to his delight all that they could find was a small, black feather (FitzGibbon 1966).
-Vernon was godfather to Thomas's son Llewelyn, the others being Richard Hughes and Augustus John.
-Letters to Vernon Watkins by Thomas was published in 1957.
-The 1983 book Portrait of a Friend by Watkins' wife Gwen, née Davies, deals with the relationship.

-Others in the Swansea Group known as the "Kardomah boys" were the composer Daniel Jenkyn Jones, writer Charles Fisher and the artists Alfred Janes and Mervyn Levy.
-Vernon wrote the obituary for Dylan Thomas and when he died, Philip Larkin wrote his obituary.
+With Thomas, Watkins was one of a group of Swansea artists known as the "Kardomah boys" (because they frequented the Kardomah Café in Castle Street).
+Others among this Swansea Group were the composer Daniel Jenkyn Jones, writer Charles Fisher and the artists Alfred Janes and Mervyn Levy.

+Letters to Vernon Watkins by Dylan Thomas was published in 1957, four years after his death in New York.
+It proved to be the first in a number of books that linked Watkins and Thomas.
+The 1983 book Portrait of a Friend by Watkins' wife Gwen (née Davies) deals with the relationship between the two poets, and in 2013 Parthian Books published Vernon Watkins on Dylan Thomas and Other Poets & Poetry, a collection of previously unpublished critical work with a foreword by Rowan Williams.
+Poems for Dylan, a collection of poems written by Watkins to Thomas, appeared from Gomer Press in 2003.
+It opens with the obituary Watkins wrote for his friend, which was originally published in The Times on 10 November 1953.
+Poems for Dylan also contains two poems ('At Cwmrhydyceirw Quarry' and 'Cwmrhydyceirw Elegiacs') centred upon the quarry in Cwmrhydyceirw where, in August 1963, Watkins and the sculptor Ron Cour picked out the stone that would be inscribed with lines from 'Fern Hill' and placed in Cwmdonkin Park as a permanent memorial to Thomas.
+'Cwmrhydyceirw Elegiacs' had first seen publication in the January 1968 issue of Poetry magazine.